 Chatari vs OpenClaw

-A managed AI Operator with four channels and push delivery versus a self-hosted open-source AI agent on messaging apps.
+A managed control plane for work across six entry surfaces versus a self-hosted open-source AI agent on messaging apps.

 Quick Answer

 OpenClaw (formerly Clawdbot) is a free, open-source AI agent you run on your own machine, connecting to messaging apps like WhatsApp and Telegram.
-Chatari is a managed AI Operator you delegate to by call, text, email, or Slack, receiving formatted deliverables like reports and presentations.
+Chatari is the managed control plane for work (underlying category: AI Operator) reachable through phone, text, email, Slack, web, and app, with projects, tasks, subtasks, and a per-ask billing ledger.
 OpenClaw requires technical setup and has no phone or email channel.
-Chatari requires no setup and delivers finished work to any screen.
+Chatari requires no setup.
 OpenClaw is free plus API costs.
 Chatari starts at $19/month.

 Chatari